WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

       qualityReviewToolController.archive.alternative.name=Another Wayback

-   The **harvestResourceUrlMapper** is responsible for writing the access tool URLs in with the review tool using a custom url and replacing elements of that url with the correct items in the harvest resource.
+   The **harvestResourceUrlMapper** is responsible for writing the access tool URLs using a custom url and replacing elements of that url with the correct items in the harvest resource.

    The urlMap property of the **harvestResourceUrlMapper** can have any of the following substituted value from the harvest resource ::